 I didn’t want to eat my pizza with a fork, like so many others I’ve tried.
 I wanted to be able to pick up a slice of pizza and eat it like I would at my favorite pizza joint.
 This Cauliflower Pizza Crust recipe is exactly that.

-This cauliflower pizza crust dough recipe is really simple to make.
+This cauliflower pizza crust dough recipe is really simple to make and is not super labor intensive.
 The key to perfect crust is being patient and allowing the crust to crisp up.
 Because there’s a ton of moisture in your cauliflower, you’ll have to let it bake out of the crust in order for it to crisp up.
+To speed up the process you can cook cauliflower rice in a skillet for about 10-15 minutes until it is dried out and fluffy.

 1. If you’re using fresh cauliflower rice, steam it briefly in the microwave for about 3-4 minutes.
-Allow to cool and then wrap in a paper towel tightly to squeeze the water out of it.
+Allow to cool and then wrap in paper towels, clean dish towel, cheese cloth or nut milk bag tightly to squeeze the water out of it.
 You want your cauliflower to be dry before mixing with the other ingredients.
-If you’re using frozen cauliflower rice, allow to thaw and then squeeze the water out of it using the paper towel method.
+If you’re using frozen cauliflower rice, allow to thaw and then squeeze the water out of it using the same method.

-2. Transfer the cauliflower rice to a bowl.
-Add the egg, cheese, garlic powder, italian seasoning, salt and pepper.
+2. Transfer cauliflower rice to a large bowl.
+Add the egg, mozzarella cheese, parmesan cheese, garlic powder, italian seasoning, salt and pepper.

 3. Mix the ingredients together to combine.